 Worries can weigh on more than just your mind

-Stress comes in many forms and after the events of the past year, it's arguably more prevalent than ever.
+Stress comes in many forms and after the events of the past few years, it's arguably more prevalent than ever.
 Whether you're dealing with worries related to work, family, friends or finances, it all results in the same response from your body.

 How that pressure manifests for each of us is entirely individual, but there are a number of commonalities, many of which show up on the outside.
 So if you're experiencing a significant amount of stress, you could find it correlates to physical symptoms.

 Here's what to look out for, how it impacts your body and what you can do to restore balance.

 #1: Stress takes a toll on your hair and nails

 Since the pandemic, trichologists have reported a rise in patients presenting with accelerated hair loss.
 According to experts this is largely down to an increase in stress, which causes your body to go into survival mode, shutting down any internal systems that aren't considered vital, such as the scalp and nails, to prioritise other parts of the body.